hikmatfarhat-ndu/hikmatfarhat-ndu/README.md

 3. Formal Methods
 4. Algorithms

-🔭 I’m currently working on transfer learning applied to malware detection.
+🔭 I’m currently working on the application of Adversarial Generative Networks.
 <!--
 **hikmatfarhat-ndu/hikmatfarhat-ndu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.